caleb531/alfred-workflow-packager/README.md

 Alfred Workflow Packager is a command-line utility which makes the process of packaging and exporting an [Alfred](https://www.alfredapp.com/) workflow incredibly quick and easy.
-The utility supports Alfred 3 and up, on projects running Python 2 *or* Python 3.
+The utility supports Alfred 3 and up, on projects running Python 3 (Python 2 is no longer supported).

 ## Setup